Molunerfinn/hexo-theme-melody-doc/docs/additional-package-support.md

 For example, I use `tororo(Cute White Cat)`, which can be directly in the download interface above:

-  1.After the manual download is complete, copy all the files in `packages` to the `node_moduels` folder in the root directory of the blog.
+  1.After the manual download is complete, copy all the files in `packages` to the `node_modules` folder in the root directory of the blog.

   2.It can also be installed using the package manager.
-The command format: `npm install model package name` will also be installed in the `node_moduels` directory.
+The command format: `npm install model package name` will also be installed in the `node_modules` directory.

   3.Open the configuration file `_config.yml` of the blog root directory and add the following content: